 - Reach out to your loved ones - Social distancing only means physical distancing and hence try to be in regular touch with your friends and relatives.
 There are various digital methods in the present day to stay in touch with your near and dear ones and prevent social isolation.
 Offer help to people who you feel are in stress or are feeling lonely.
 Staying in touch with colleagues, associates, friends, and family members is critical to the mental wellness of all, specifically for susceptible populaces consisting of the elderly, individuals living alone, and individuals with prior mental illness.

 An area of concern is how much more mental health affects some groups than others, and the study has not been able to identify the reasons for the rise in mental illness, but factors linked to the pandemic, such as lack of access to and lack of access to healthcare, may play a role.
-Pandemics are particularly challenging for those who have previously had mental health problems, whether they are depression, anxiety, or addiction.
+Pandemics are particularly challenging for those who have previously had mental health problems, whether they are depression or anxiety.
 Individuals who are already receiving treatment before a pandemic may be better able to cope with it, as they are better able to develop coping strategies for anxiety, stress, and sadness.